alexandrepires5/elixir-phoenix-personal-notes/README.md

 Each layer represents a different purpose:
 - Endpoint -> common and paths that all requests go through.
 - Router -> dispatch verb/path to controllers.
 May also restrict / scope certain features/functionalities.
-- Controller -> Retrieve request information, communicate with business logic and prepare data for presentation layer.
+- Controller -> Retrieve request information, communicate with business logic and prepare data for presentation layer. (handle actions)
 - View -> Handles structured data from controller and converts to presentation to be shows to users.

+## Plug Library

+Plug is a specification for composable modules in between web applications, acting as an abstraction layer for different web servers connection adapters.
+Basically, it is a way to unify the connections we operate on.
+They are divided into two types:
+- function -> Need to receive %Plug.conn{} as first parameter, options as second parameter and return one %Plug.conn{} as well.
+To use them, pass them as an elixir atom.
+- modules